WORKSHOP TIMETABLE 2023

 Workshop duration: 2 hours

-Samantha Yates is the glass artist behind Lil'Rabbitfoot and she believes acts of kindness, love and care are of great value in our lives and creates beautiful glass flowers and foliage to share the emotions of love & joy and show appreciation.
+Samantha Yates is the glass artist behind Lil'Rabbitfoot and she believes acts of kindness, love and care are of great value in our lives and creates beautiful glass flowers and foliage to share the emotions of love and joy and show appreciation.

 Working with copperfoil techniques she playfully explores the limitations of her materials and techniques, presenting glass to the light through exploration of different botanical forms, patterns and structures.